Investigating Workplace Complaints

 Shivani Sutaria serves as neutral, third-party investigator.
 She investigates complaints of discrimination, harassment, retaliation, accommodation issues, workplace violence, bullying and all types of alleged misconduct.
 Ms. Sutaria draws on her years of employment law experience and expertise to conduct objective, skilled, prompt and comprehensive fact-finding investigations.
 She utilizes proven investigative techniques to obtain the relevant facts, analyze the collected data, conduct credibility analysis, and provide factual findings in a comprehensive report.

 Shivani Sutaria is an active member of the Association of Workplace Investigators (AWI), has completed AWI’s Training Institute for Workplace Investigators and is AWI Certificate Holder.
-She is the Co-Convener of the Silicon Valley Local Circle and was selected as Part-Time Faculty for the AWI Training Institute in May 2020 and September 2021.
+She co-convened the Silicon Valley Local Circle from August 2019 through 2022 and has served as Part-Time Faculty for the AWI Training Institute in September 2021 and November 2022.
+She will be serving as Part-Time Faculty at the upcoming AWI Training Institute in Santa Barbara in February 2023.

 Shivani Sutaria Law Offices Investigation-Related News:

-Shivani Sutaria will co-present at at the Association of Workplace Investigators (AWI) Annual Conference on "#mybosssucks: Navigating Social Media Posts in Investigations" on October 14, 2021.
-Registration is now open.
+Shivani Sutaria co-presented at at the AWI's Annual Conference on "#mybosssucks: Navigating Social Media Posts in Investigations" on October 14, 2021.

-Shivani Sutaria will be part-time faculty at the AWI Training Institute in September 2021.
-Registration is still open.
+Shivani Sutaria was part-time faculty at the AWI Training Institute in September 2021.